arrowhead-f/client-adapter-qt/README.md

 ### Notes
 > Direct lookups from Application Systems within the network is not advised in [Arrowhead generation 4.1.3](https://github.com/arrowhead-f/core-java-spring/tree/development#service-registry), due to security reasons.

-> The _id_, _createdAt_ and _updatedAt_ fields of the response are ignored since they are not relevant for the client.
-The client should consult the HTTP status code in order to check the effect of its request.

 ## registerService
 ---
 ### Signature